macrocosm-os/macrocosmos-ts/README.md

 // Deep Researcher

-// Create DeepResearch instance const deepResearch = new DeepResearch(client);

 // Submit a deep research job
-const submittedResponse = await deepResearch.createJob({
+const submittedJob = await client.submitDeepResearcherJob({
       messages: [
       { role: "user",
         content: `Can you propose a mechanism by which a decentralized network